Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Construction of valid PIs with neural networks

 If ties among $c_i$s only happen on a set of measure 0, or if we use a random tie-breaking rule, the probability of coverage can be upper bounded by $1-\alpha+1/(|D_1|+1)$, meaning that the intervals are not unnecessarily wide (cf. Theorem 2.2 of \citet{Lei+18}).
-Algorithm \ref{alg:splitConformal} is a specialized version of the Split-Conformal algorithm of \citet{Lei+18}.
-Our statistics $c_i$ are tailored to our PI-Network, whereas the previous algorithm uses the residuals $R_i = |Y_i-m(X_i)|$ or measures tailored to non-parametric inference.
-Using the residuals $R_i$ instead of $c_i$ in Algorithm \ref{alg:splitConformal} produces valid intervals, but they do not adapt to heteroskedasticity or asymmetry.
-This classical sample-splitting approach was identified for neural networks as early as \citet{Pap11}.
+Algorithm \ref{alg:splitConformal} is a modified version of the Split-Conformal algorithm of \citet{Lei+18}.
+Our statistics $c_i$ are tailored to our neural network which outputs an ordered triple, whereas previous algorithms use the residuals $R_i = |Y_i-m(X_i)|$ or standardized variants.